Located in the Waikato region

 Access into the north block is along Waitaramoa Rd, off SH30 (the Te Kuiti – Mangakino Highway) almost opposite the Pureora Field Base.

 Horse riding is a limited activity within the Pureora Forest Park.
-You'll need a horse permit for each rider, available from the local DOC office.
+You'll need a horse permit for each rider.
+Get a horse permit from the local DOC office.

 Pureora Forest Park contains many kilometres of roads and tracks suitable for quad bike riding.
 Quad bikers may explore all the formed roads and tracks within Pureora Forest Park, wherever old cut earth of "bladed" lines are found.
 A range of easy and technical rides are ready to be discovered.